THE BEST FOOD PLOT TREE

 The American Chestnut was the primary food source tree for wildlife - deer, bear, turkey, squirrel, hogs - and produced literally a TON of mast or more per acre!
 Chestnuts were the favored food in the fall for game, because the sweet tasting nuts were high in protein, carbohydrate and had no bitter tasting tannins like acorns.

 Deer are EVOLUTIONARILY PROGRAMMED TO EAT CHESTNUTS!
 Chestnuts are favored by deer over all other nuts because of their taste and nutrition.
-They are high in carbohydrates (40%), contain 10% high quality protein and no bitter-tasting tannin.
+They are high in carbohydrates (40%), contain up to 10% high quality protein and no bitter-tasting tannin.

 DEER CHOSE CHESTNUTS 100:1 OVER ACORNS!